krtk-ptl/prox-challenge/README.md

 ## Known Limitations

 - **Response time:** 11-17s average.
-Backend runs on Render free tier, so the first request after idle takes ~30s to cold-start.
+Backend runs on Render free tier, so the first request after idle takes ~30s to cold-start — if the first request hangs, just wait and retry.
 Paid infrastructure would cut this significantly.
 - **Stress test scope:** Tests for crashes/errors, not correctness.
 Correctness is eval.py's domain (6/6 with LLM judge).
 - **Single product:** Only knows the Vulcan OmniPro 220.
 - **Artifact budget:** Capped at ~180 lines to avoid truncation.
 Complex flowcharts occasionally simplify their branching.